 - 1 over-ripe banana (or 2/3 cup additional coconut butter) (160g)

 - scant 1/8 tsp salt

-- pinch uncut stevia (or 2 tbsp powdered sugar or pure maple syrup or honey)
+- 2 tbsp pure maple syrup or honey - or pinch uncut stevia

 Make sure your coconut butter is melted before use.
 Combine all ingredients in a food processor.
 Then smooth the fudge into a container or candy molds.
 (Plastic containers work well, because you can pop the fudge right out.)
 Place in the fridge for a few hours, or freeze for a few minutes.
 You can freeze it for longer periods of time; just be sure to thaw at least 15-20 minutes prior to eating.

 Don’t forget the variations:

 Mint-Chocolate, Chocolate Peanut Butter, Cookie Dough… there are so many I still want to try!